folio-org/edge-sip2/README.md

 ```
 -conf '{"port":1234,"okapiUrl":"https://folio-snapshot-okapi.dev.folio.org".....}'
 ```
-On Windows inline JSON configuration is in double quotes and the inner double quotes should be escaped, for example:
+On Windows, inline JSON configuration is in double quotes and the inner double quotes should be escaped, for example:
 ```
 -conf "{\"port\":1234,\"okapiUrl\":\"https://folio-snapshot-okapi.dev.folio.org\"....}"
 ```